Nanny Finding And Welcoming A New Nanny

 Interview duration: Around an hour (unless a non-starter!).

-Pick a good time: Try not to run this at the end of a long day, as neither party will get the most out of the interview.
+Pick a good time and stick to it: Try not to run this at the end of a long day, as neither party will get the most out of the interview.

 Where to host it: Depending on who attends, a cafe is good for 1:1, and a home setting is good if the child and the other parent are present.
-But wherever you choose, make sure it’s easy to find, you give the full address and advise the best means of getting there by public transport.
+But wherever you choose, make sure it’s easy to find.

 Step two: Reference checking

-At the end of the first interview – either right at the end or by email after you’ve made your top selections – is a great moment to request and provide written references.
+At the end of the first interview—either right at the end or by email after you’ve made your top selections—is a great time to request and provide written references.

 Ideally, two from a prospective nanny’s previous employer(s).
 And also, if you can, two from the family’s previous nannies.
 These should be available from when previous employers’ references are available.
 This makes the process more equal and reassuring to both parties.